-The compensation detailed below excludes salaries and other benefits the Treasurer receives as their remuneration and allowances are set by the Parliamentary Remuneration Act 1990 and the Remuneration Tribunal of SA respectively and are payable form the Consolidated Account (via the DTF).
-The Chief Executive and Executive Leadership Group, State Superannuation Office, are compensated through the DTF so their compensation is also not included below.
+The compensation disclosed in this note excludes salaries and other benefits the Treasurer receives.
+The Treasurer's remuneration and allowances are set by the Parliamentary Remuneration Act 1990 and the Remuneration Tribunal of SA respectively and are payable from the Consolidated Account (via the Department of Treasury and Finance) under section 6 the Parliamentary Remuneration Act 1990.
+The Chief Executive and Executive Leadership Group, State Superannuation Office, are compensated through the Department of Treasury and Finance so their compensation is also not included below.

-The South Australian Superannuation Board
+(b) The South Australian Superannuation Board